gamificalostudio/Tankerfield/Tankerfield/Game/README.md

 - F9: Show colliders
 - F10: Show information on screen
 - F11: Switch between map and test map
-- 6: Kill all player
+- N: Kill all player
-- 0: Kill all enemies
+- , (comma): Kill all enemies
+- B: Create pick up
+- M: Go to next round

 Hold, type a number and then release